Quintic del Pezzo threefolds in positive and mixed characteristic: Abstract

 \section{Abstract}

-We prove that, over arbitrary base schemes, quintic del Pezzo threefolds are classified by non-degenerate ternary symmetric bilinear forms.
-As applications, we describe the automorphism groups, the Hilbert schemes of lines, the orbit decompositions, and the normalizations of the orbit closures of quintic del Pezzo threefolds, by placing special emphasis on the case of characteristic two, where symmetric bilinear forms behave differently.
-Furthermore, we refine a known result on arithmetic finiteness of quintic del Pezzo threefolds.
+We show that smooth quintic del Pezzo threefolds over arbitrary base schemes are classified by non-degenerate ternary symmetric bilinear forms.
+Then we describe the automorphism group schemes, the Hilbert schemes of lines and the orbit structures of quintic del Pezzo threefolds, and we find several new phenomena in characteristic two.
+As arithmetic applications, we prove a refinement of the Shafarevich conjecture, and prove that there are exactly two isomorphism classes of quintic del Pezzo threefolds over the ring of rational integers.

 \subjclass[2020]{14J45, 14G17, 11G35} \keywords{del Pezzo threefold, Fano variety, Shafarevich conjecture}